-When running your boat on the water, the bimini either has to be fully deployed with all the deck connection clips engaged or the bimini needs to be folded aft, laying across the motor box with the canvas boot installed.
+CAUTION When running your boat on the water, the bimini either has to be fully deployed with all the deck connection clips engaged or the bimini needs to be folded aft, laying across the motor box with the canvas boot installed.
 When trailering your boat on the road, the bimini either has to be booted and laying in the aft position or removed from the boat.

-Folding Instructions for Flight Control Tower® - Optional for Ski Nautique 200
+Folding Instructions for Flight Control Tower® - Optional for Ski Nautique 200 heavy.

-Crush hazard.
-The Flight Control Tower is heavy.
 Use care to fold or unfold the tower.